Arbitrator: Official wrongly fired in Flint water scandal

 Associated Press

-It’s a victory for Liane Shekter Smith, who served as head of the state’s drinking water office when Flint’s water system was contaminated with lead.
-She was demoted and then fired in 2016.
+It’s a remarkable victory for Liane Shekter Smith, who served as head of the state’s drinking water office when Flint’s water system was contaminated with lead.
+She was removed and then fired in 2016 and subsequently faced criminal charges in one of the worst environmental disasters in U.S. history.

 Shekter Smith was dismissed while engineers in her department — the “boots on the ground” in Flint — were suspended with pay before ultimately returning to work, the arbitrator said in a 22-page report obtained Wednesday by The Associated Press.

-Sheldon Stark said the state had failed to show by a preponderance of evidence that there was just cause to fire Shekter Smith, who had an unblemished record in government.
+Sheldon Stark said the state had failed to show by a preponderance of evidence that there was “just cause” to fire Shekter Smith, who had an “exemplary” record in government.

-The arbitrator noted that Keith Creagh, director of the Department of Environmental Quality, fired Shekter Smith without even speaking to her or waiting for a state police investigation that exonerated her.
+The arbitrator noted that Keith Creagh, director of the Department of Environmental Quality, fired Shekter Smith without even speaking to her about Flint or waiting for a state police investigation that exonerated her.

 “No one ever asked (Shekter Smith) for her story,” Stark said.

-“Politics and the need for a public scapegoat helps explain why Shekter Smith might have been terminated when so many others who were directly involved and actually did make” decisions in Flint were not, Stark said.
+“Politics and the need for a public scapegoat helps explain why Shekter Smith might have been terminated when so many others who were directly involved and actually did make” decisions in Flint were not fired, Stark said in his September report.

-He ordered $166,053 in back pay and $25,827 in retirement compensation.
-The state agency, which now is known as the Department of Environment, Great Lakes and Energy, declined to comment but said an appeal was being considered.
+He ordered $166,053 in lost wages before a likely spring 2017 retirement and $25,827 in 401(k) retirement compensation.
+The state agency, which now is known as the Department of Environment, Great Lakes and Energy, declined to comment on the arbitrator’s decision but said an appeal was being considered.

+“Part of accepting a high-level position in government is also to accept responsibility for oneself and for the actions of those one supervises and accountability for results,” the department said in a legal brief defending Shekter Smith’s dismissal.

+Richard Benzie, who supervised the state engineers making key decisions in Flint, was not disciplined but “promoted and given more responsibility!” the arbitrator said in highlighting the different treatment.

-After her dismissal, Shekter Smith was charged with misconduct in office and neglect of duty, and put on notice that an involuntary manslaughter charge would be pursued because bacteria in the water were linked to a fatal outbreak of Legionnaires’ disease.
+After her discharge, Shekter Smith was charged with misconduct in office and neglect of duty, and put on notice that an involuntary manslaughter case would be pursued because bacteria in the water were linked to a fatal outbreak of Legionnaires’ disease.

-But charges were dropped in 2019 in exchange for a no-contest plea to an obscure misdemeanor that didn’t result in any jail time.
+But charges were dropped in 2019 in exchange for a no-contest plea to an obscure misdemeanor.
 The case was erased after a year, under a deal with special prosecutor Todd Flood.

+Flint’s water quality greatly improved after it returned to a regional water supplier.
+Meanwhile, nine people, including Snyder and Baird, were charged with crimes in January after a new investigation.
+Their cases are pending.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.